StefanSakovic/JSON-Server-Cypress-Postman/README.md

 ```
 and so on..

-TO SIMPLIFY : We are going to pass this db.json to the json server so json server is going to create routes for this data
+TO SIMPLIFY : We are going to pass this db.json to the json server so json server is going to create routes for this data.

 Lets start!